JohnCremona/CMFs/PostgresSchema.md

 **Validation** for `mf_newspace_portraits`:

+* Uniqueness
+  * label
+  * level,weight,char_orbit_index
+* Overall
-* check that label matches level,weight,char_orbit_index and is unique
+  * check that label matches level,weight,char_orbit_index
   * check that there is a portrait present for every nonempty newspace in box where straces is set

 **Table**`mf_gamma1_portraits`: